Hugh Hornby Birley: Early life

-He was the son of Richard Birley (1743–1812), merchant, who had four sons and four daughters.
 Hugh's brother, Joseph Birley (1782–1847), was the father of Hugh Birley who served as Member of Parliament for Manchester from 1868 to 1883.

 Career

 In 1814 he commenced the building of the Cambridge Street Cotton Mill in Chorlton-on-Medlock.
 He was a local magistrate and one of the commanders of the Manchester and Salford Yeomanry responsible for the Peterloo Massacre at St Peter's Field in 1819.

 He assisted the Swiss inventor-engineer Johann Georg Bodmer by making space available to him at his Chorlton Mills and was instrumental in founding the Royal Victoria Gallery of Practical Science in 1839.
 He was associated with the Royal Manchester Institution and a moving force in the establishment of Owens College.
 He was a director of the Manchester Gas Works and became a business associate of Charles Macintosh with the intention of putting the works' waste products to profitable use in the manufacture of waterproof fabrics.